Association of Independent Methodists: Polity

 AIM is strictly congregational, stating, "We do not own the property of any local church; neither do we so desire."
 Ministers are screened and credentialed but not appointed to charges or pastorates and are subject to the vote of local congregations.
 Headquarters, camps, and missions are voluntarily supported by member churches (i.e., 'Associates') of AIM.
 There are no bishops, as President and an elected board (i.e., 'Executive Committee') oversee the affairs of the connection of churches.

 Affiliations

-AIM has affiliations with Wesley Biblical Seminary and Kentucky Mountain Bible College and keeps fraternal relations with the Congregational Methodist Church, the National Association of Wesleyan Evangelicals, and the Methodist Protestant Church, as well as the missionary-sending organization World Gospel Mission and is a member of the Global Wesleyan Alliance.
+AIM has affiliations with Wesley Biblical Seminary and Kentucky Mountain Bible College and keeps ecumenical relations with the Congregational Methodist Church, the National Association of Wesleyan Evangelicals, and the Methodist Protestant Church, as well as the missionary-sending organization World Gospel Mission and is a member of the Global Wesleyan Alliance.